-Behind it is curly kale.
+Behind it I planted curly kale.
 It's a very tough winter vegetable, but sow the seed in spring and it’s a dual-purpose summer foliage plant—after all, you can still pick a few leaves for the kitchen.
 Its blue-green crinkled leaves contrast well with the glossy fresh green begonia leaves and make a lovely background for the flowers.

 Take cuttings of the begonia and coleus for overwintering frost free—and when the frost has killed them, eat the kale!